Protecting You In Your High-Asset Divorce

 Colorado and Wyoming recognize two types of property:

 - Separate property includes the assets and debts acquired by one of the parties before the marriage or by inheritance or gift during the marriage.

 - Marital property includes all other assets acquired by the parties during the marriage.

 Separate property is yours to keep — at least in theory.
 Some assets may include a mix of marital and separate property.
 An example would be a home that was owned by one spouse before the marriage, but which includes marital property contributions during the marriage.
 In some cases, separate property may be converted into marital property through retitling or commingling.
 Asset tracing may be needed to determine if an asset is separate or marital property.

-Marital property is subject to division in an equitable manner.
+Marital property is subject to division in an equitable manner during the divorce.
 However, equitable might not mean 50-50.
 Equitable means what a judge believes to be fair under the circumstances, and a judge could decide that something other than an equal split is justified.
 It is therefore important to have a knowledgeable and experienced attorney advocating on your behalf when these types of complex property division issues come into play.
 The following are examples of property often involved in these types of disputes:

 - Real estate

 Our family law attorneys have decades of experience dealing with valuation and other issues involved in making property division determinations with these types of assets.
 For instance, tax considerations are pervasive in practically all aspects of our lives, and divorce is no exception.
 Our lawyers often work closely with a client’s accountant or other professionals to determine the proper valuation of marital assets and to coordinate the other tax and financial consequences of a settlement agreement.